 Acoustic validation measurements for specific parts of the works shall be undertaken to ensure acoustic predictions are accurate and in line with site noise levels.
 In particular:

-• Noise and vibration monitoring of pipejacking activity are to be measured on-site during the first activity to confirm noise and vibration levels emitted.
+Noise and vibration monitoring of trenchless pipe installation activity are to be measured onsite during the first activity to confirm noise and vibration levels emitted.